 Sharing folders and files enables employees to collaborate more efficiently and effectively.
 An end-to-end encrypted secure file sharing solution protects data security and privacy by transforming it on the sender’s device and decrypting it only once an authorized and authenticated user receives it.

-When implementing an E2EE secure workspace, you should look for one that provides encrypted sharing links.
+When implementing an E2EE secure cloud, you should look for one that provides encrypted sharing links.
 This way, you can maintain the same control over data whether it’s shared internally or with third parties like contractors or customers.

 Access documents securely